 Bear in mind that in an office setting, if you have a question, you can usually walk over and ask the person who’s likely to know the answer.
 However, while remote, this isn’t quite as simple.
 It may require a bit of extra effort to keep in proper contact with your team.

 Should you need recurring updates on the status of tasks, client deliverables, or other materials, it may be beneficial to set up a project-focused messaging group for quick project syncs that don’t require an entire hour-long meeting.
-Some messaging platforms, like Slack for example, even offer automated reminders that will prompt group members to send updates on a regular cadence.
+Some messaging platforms, like Slack or TroopMessenger for example, even offer automated reminders that will prompt group members to send updates on a regular cadence.

 #2: Identify and Utilize Digital Tools